delta-io/delta/docs/source/delta-uniform.md

 ---
-description: Configure Delta tables to be read as Iceberg tables using UniForm.
+description: Configure Delta tables to be read as Iceberg/Hudi tables using UniForm.
 ---

 # Universal Format (UniForm)